 From Apostles to Terrorists

-Without a profound comprehension of customer attitude and their behavior your business might not have a chance on a highly competitive market.
-However, understanding your clients as a group instead of individuals is not enough to get competitive advantage.
-That’s why consumer segmentation based on unique behavioral attributes, intensity of satisfaction or dissatisfaction (attitude), and ability to act on their satisfaction or dissatisfaction (competitive market dynamics) is critical in managing their loyalty.
+Without a profound comprehension of customer attitude and their behavior, your business might not have a chance in a highly competitive market.
+However, understanding your clients as a group instead of individuals is not enough to get a competitive advantage.
+That’s why consumer segmentation based on unique behavioral attributes, the intensity of satisfaction or dissatisfaction (attitude), and ability to act on their satisfaction or dissatisfaction (competitive market dynamics) is critical in managing their loyalty.

 When you consider the variables mentioned above, all your customers will fall into one of categories: loyalists, defectors, mercenaries, or hostages.
 Each category is characterized by different loyalty behavior (table “Customer Segments in the Apostle model”).
 Let’s get a closer look at all of them.